 Can You Appeal a Plea Bargain: Important Supreme Court Cases

 Getting a bad deal can be more than just inconvenient for you; it can impact your future.
 If you believe you entered into a plea bargain without fully understanding your sentence or you simply have questions about your plea, it is best to speak with an attorney right away to preserve your right to an appeal.
-Contact an experienced criminal defense attorney today and get a free case review.
+Contact an experienced criminal defense attorney today.